Rahulc-t/Certiapp-Dapp/README.md

 - **📝 Issue Page**: Admins can issue new certificates by filling out a simple form with course details, candidate name, grade, and issue date.

-- **📜 Certificate Page**: Displays detailed certificate information fetched directly from the blockchain.
+- **📜 View Page**: Displays detailed certificate information fetched directly from the blockchain.

 ---